 James McNames is the Director of the Signal Processing Track and founder of the Biomedical Signal Processing Laboratory.
 He is interested in applying statistical signal processing methods to biomedical problems, and recently has focused on the analysis of inertial measurement units and other sensors that can be used to quantify human movement.

-Eric Wan is a faculty in the Biomedical Signal Processing Laboratory doing research on statistical and adaptive signal processing, with a focus on nonlinear Kalman filtering and probabilistic inference.
+Eric Wan is the Director of the Biomedical Signal Processing Lab, and is doing research on statistical and adaptive signal processing, with a focus on nonlinear Kalman filtering and probabilistic inference.
 Recent projects involve developing technologies that can be used to track and monitor the elderly in their homes or in assistive living environments.
 Previously, he was an Associate Professor in the Biomedical Engineering Department at Oregon Health & Science University.

 YC Jenq is a Professor and his expertise includes (1) Modeling and dynamic characterization of A/D and D/A converters, (2) Theory and applications of non-uniform sampling signals and systems, and (3) High speed signal processing with massively parallel processors.
 He was elected IEEE Fellow in 1993 for "contributions to dynamic testing of analog-to-digital converters and to digital spectral analysis of non-uniform sampling signals".

-Lisa Zurk is the Maseeh Professor of Electrical and Computer Engineering and the Director and founder of the Northwest Electromagnetics and Acoustics Research Laboratory (NEAR-Lab).
+Lisa Zurk is a Professor of Electrical and Computer Engineering and the Director and founder of the Northwest Electromagnetics and Acoustics Research Laboratory (NEAR-Lab).
 Her research is in physics-based processing applied to sensing applications, particularly in the domain of terahertz imaging and spectroscopy, and underwater acoustical signal processing.